Fundamental British Values

 Dover Grammar School for Girls has a robust anti-bullying culture and has in place a comprehensive Behaviour for Learning Policy which aims to provide a safe and supportive environment for learning.
 Students are also encouraged to engage actively with issues outside school, lending their influence where they can.

 MUTUAL RESPECT FOR AND TOLERANCE OF THOSE OF DIFFERENT FAITHS AND BELIEFS

 Mutual Respect is one of our key DGGS Character Values which were chosen by staff and students to represent our school values.
 We strive to create a community where all members of the school treat each other with respect and compassion.

 Dover Grammar School for Girls follows equal opportunities guidance which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
-We are dedicated to preparing students for their adult life beyond the formal examined curriculum and ensuring that we promote and reinforce British Values to all our students.
+We are dedicated to preparing students for their adult life beyond the formal examined curriculum and ensuring that we promote and reinforce Fundamental British Values to all our students.

 Mutual respect is embraced throughout the curriculum by providing the opportunity for students to express their views in a safe environment.
 As a school we aim to ensure all students and staff are respected and valued.

 Our students are equipped with the ability to understand their place in a culturally diverse society by giving the opportunities to experience such diversity within the school community.
 Students are actively encouraged to share their faith and beliefs within the school and celebrate festivities throughout the calendar year.
-The Religious Studies curriculum, which is compulsory for all students up to KS4 and also includes 15 hours of RE provision in KS5.
-This is to enable a broad and balanced education on a range of faiths, religions and cultures.
+We are committed to the Religious Studies curriculum, which is compulsory for all students up to KS4 and also includes 15 hours of RE provision in KS5.
+This is to enable a broad and balanced education on a range of faiths, religions and cultures to be delivered.